Zoo Boo offers youngsters a safe alternative for trick-or-treating.

 Zoo Boo happens on last Saturday in October each year.

-Children can enjoy Haunted Habitats, performances, a costume parade, and, of course, sweets.
+Children can enjoy Haunted Habitats, performances, costume contests and, of course, sweets.

 Zoo Boo is the Zoo's busiest day of the year, and finding parking can be a challenge.